-Easy 30-Minute Dinner Rolls are soft and delicious and every time I make them, people go crazy for them and nobody can believe that I really can make them in 30 minutes from the minute I start mixing up the dough to the time they come out of the oven.
+Easy 30-Minute Dinner Rolls are a staple in my house – I make them almost every week!
+They are soft and delicious and every time I make them, people have a hard time believing they are so easy to make.
 But I promise that they really do take just 30 minutes from start to finish!
-They take about 5 minutes to prep, 10-15 minutes to rise, then 10 minutes to bake – that’s it!
+They take about 5 minutes to prep, 10-15 minutes for the rise time, then 10 minutes to bake – that’s it!

 - 2 Tbsp. regular yeast